ningkko/COVID-drug/README.md

 ## NLP Pipeline

 ### 1. Preprocessing
-We have all preprocssing steps summarized in [its own README](./preprocessing/README.md).
+We have all preprocessing steps summarized in [its own README](./preprocessing/README.md).
 Follow the instructions.

 ### 2. Time trend analysis
 Time trend analysis is in the time_trend folder.
 Follow `Processor.ipynb` to generate data for plotting the trends, and then use the `plot_trend.py` file to plot.